isackender/poke-collection/Readme.md

 Upload a `.txt` file with the format:
 ```
-#bulbasaur #002 ivysaur #005 charmeleon(s) #007 squirtle
+#001 bulbasaur #002 ivysaur #005 charmeleon(s) #007 squirtle
 ```

-The expected file format consists of one line with lowercase text.
+The expected file format consists of one line with the Pokédex number of each Pokémon and its name.
 If a Pokémon is shiny, append `(s)` to its name.

-You can use <a href="https://convertcase.net/" target="_blank">convertcase.net</a> or any tool you like to convert to lowercase the text of your file.

 ## Filters